sharletk/SharletK/README.md

 # Greetings! 👋

-I am Sharlet George Kurien, also known as SharletK.
-I am a 19 year old student who is also a learning full stack developer.

-- Cubes.Host: Chief Operations Officer
-- MagmaNetwork: Chief Technology Officer
+Hello there!
+I am Sharlet George Kurien, 19 year old student and a passionate full stack developer, I've started back in October of 2016 developing small server software for game services upto now where I manage critical infrastructure and maintain services for different massive companies I work at including providing consultancy and much more depending upon the requirements.

+Worked across many other projects and contributed to multiple major services running globally.

 ## Statistics
 ### Repository Data